Beldine-Moturi/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## 1-last_digit.c

 This program assigns a random number to variable n then prints the last digit of n. n will store a different value each time you execute

+## 2-print_alphabet.c

+This program prints the alphabet in lowercase, followed by a new line

+## 3-print_alphabets.c

+Prints the alphabet in lowercase, and then in uppercase, followed by a new line